lino-framework/book/docs/dev/mldbc/index.rst

 Using the web interface
 -----------------------

-Note: If you have a development version of Lino, then you can run directly from the Lino source repository:

 .. code-block:: bash

   $ go mldbc
   $ python manage.py prep
   $ python manage.py runserver
-  Creating test database for alias 'default'...
+  Analyzing Tables...
+  Analyze 0 slave tables...
+  Discovering choosers for model fields...
-  INFO Analyzing models...
+  Analyzing Tables...
-  INFO Loading ~/snapshots/lino/lino/docs/tutorials/mldbc/fixtures/demo.py...
-  Installed 6 object(s) from 1 fixture(s)
-  Validating models...

-  0 errors found
+  Analyze 0 slave tables...
+  Discovering choosers for model fields...
+  Watching for file changes with StatReloader Performing system checks...

+  System check identified no issues (0 silenced).
+  November 05, 2019 - 07:32:06
-  Django version 1.6.8, using settings 'mldbc.settings'
+  Django version 2.2.6, using settings 'lino_book.projects.mldbc.settings'
-  Development server is running at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.
+  Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.

 Screenshots
 -----------

 The screenshots on the left have been taken on a server with ``languages = ['en']``, those on the right on a server with
 ``languages = ['de','fr']``.

 .. image:: babel1a.jpg
     :scale: 50

 .. image:: babel1b.jpg
     :scale: 50

 .. image:: babel2a.jpg
     :scale: 50

 .. image:: babel2b.jpg
     :scale: 50

 .. image:: babel3a.jpg
     :scale: 50

 .. image:: babel3b.jpg
     :scale: 50

 The :xfile:`settings.py` file
 -----------------------------